Arro/mongo-airtable/README.md

 saving data using their API isn't feasible.
 This tool allows you to get and set your data to a MongoDB database, whether or not you have internet access, and then sync whenever is convenient.
-That way, Airtable is still your source of truth.
+That way, Airtable is still your ultimate source of truth, but your app's proxy source of truth is MongoDB.

 Getting started
 ----------